kenj3/NET-Project-Architecture/README.md

 Exceptionless | A powerful tool that provides real-time error reporting for Javascript, .Net, WebAPI, WebForm etc. | https://exceptionless.com/ https://github.com/exceptionless/Exceptionless
 Jenkins | Jenkins is a self-contained, open source automation server which can be used to automate all sorts of tasks related to building, testing, and deploying software| https://jenkins.io/
 GitLab | GitLab is an open source software to collaborate on code.
 Use GitLab to replace TFS of VS |
+禅道 | Project management software for collaborate on projects |

 ## Frontend Nanodegree Guide
 - [1.
 Html][ref01]